 Be Mindful of Influencers

 Influencers have managed to take cryptocurrencies and use them as advisory get-rich-quick schemes, teaching their followers to invest in a coin pursuant to a range of pump and dump scams that are now starting to make people question exactly who they should put their faith in.
 When it comes to investing in crypto, it’s important you remain mindful of influencers and truly vet everything they say, or don’t listen to advice unless you can independently verify their valuation claims.
+Stick to verified trading platforms by those in the know and have a lot of evidence they are legitimate such as bitcoin method reviews.
 Be cautious and careful.

 Learn What the Blockchain Is